 Peer Support Project

-Peer Support is about bringing people with similar lived experience together to support each other - a safe and welcoming space where everyone is treated equally.
+Peer Support is about bringing people with similar lived experience together to support each other.

 Peer Support is about bringing people with similar lived experience together to support each other.
-Our Peer Support Project provides a safe and welcoming space where everyone is treated equally and everyone’s experience is treated as equally important.
-Our Peer Support Project is about providing personalised support for those who have been affected by the isolation of lockdown.
+Our Peer Support Project is about providing support for those who have been affected by the isolation of lockdown.
 Peer Support can be vital in helping people cope with loneliness and have somebody to listen to and talk to during this unprecedented period.
 It enables you to socialise and connect, share with others what you have gone through and creates a strong network of support in times of need.

-The Project is training up a number of people to become Peer Support Volunteers.
-The Volunteers will be trained and supported by qualified therapists in weekly sessions on Zoom, an online video calling platform which can be accessed for free.
+We offer our Peer Support Volunteers a 1-Hour Weekly Support session on Zoom, an online video calling platform which can be accessed for free.

 Become a Peer Support Volunteer:

 At Meridian Wellbeing, we believe in the power of experience and the power of what the community can offer to support each other.
-If you would like to receive regular training and support from a qualified therapist and offer your time to support others in the community, becoming a Peer Support Volunteer is for you!
+If you would like to offer your time to support others in the community and receive group weekly support for yourself, becoming a Peer Support Volunteer is for you!

 Check out the video to the left to find out more about the project from our Peer Support Volunteer Coordinator, Donna.